jwithington/jwithington.github.io/_posts/2018-08-21-energy-narrow.md

 ---
 layout: post
 title: Narrow Your Eyes
-excerpt: Maybe I can try a new approach.
+excerpt: Sometimes all it takes is pausing Queer Eye, putting on James Brooks, and thinking, hey, I should take out that experimental notebook that I've been playing around in.
 ---

-Sometimes all it takes is pausing Queer Eye, putting on [James Brooks][brooks] [^1]:, and thinking, hey, I should take out that experimental notebook that I've been playing in.
+Sometimes all it takes is pausing Queer Eye, putting on [James Brooks][brooks] [^1]:, and thinking, hey, I should take out that experimental notebook that I've been around playing in.

 ![journal page image that includes handwritten scrawl of the blockquote that is directly below the image](/images/082118-blockquote.jpg)